aiminoon/WIA1007_Assignment/README.md

 ## Background and Requirement

 ### Problem Statement
 Our team was tasked with building a predictive model for **credit risk assessment** based on a dataset containing information about individuals' financial status and loan applications.
-The final deliverable is a data science notebook that demonstrates a complete end-to-end pipeline—from raw data to predictive insight.
+The final deliverable is a data science notebook that demonstrates a complete end to end pipeline, from raw data to predictive insight.

 ### Minimal Requirements
 The project must include the following: